Josue87/gotator/README.md

  # Disclaimer

-This tool can generate huge size files and some duplicates, we encourage to filter the output with `unique` or `sort -u` and take care of `depth` flag due to the size output (it's easy to generate files > **10 GB**).
-Keep in mind piped output to other tools requires the tool processing the whole output at once (sort, unique).
+This tool can generate huge size files and some duplicates, we encourage to filter the output with `uniq` or `sort -u` and take care of `depth` flag due to the size output (it's easy to generate files > **10 GB**).
+Keep in mind piped output to other tools requires the tool processing the whole output at once (sort, uniq).

 - Examples: